-Social media in education… it all seems counter-intuitive, right?
+Social media and studying.. it all seems counter-intuitive, right?
 Social media is a part of everything I do – why not include schooling in that!
 I had just posted about my school’s Awards Night on Instagram.
 Notifications of likes/comments were flooding my phone’s lock screen and instant gratification was flooding my mind’s reward centre.
 The picture I chose was a classic; a joyous grin, awards in hand, and a school blazer weighed down by metallic school badges.

 I felt proud of my achievements, namely achieving runner up to dux, an accolade I never dreamt of reaching.
 Being at an academically selective school I had long ago accepted that this level of achievement was not meant for someone as ordinary as myself.